-Almost as many District residents ride Metrobus as Metrorail each day.
+In 2019, almost as many District residents rode Metrobus as Metrorail each day.
 However, over the last decade, average bus speeds have declined.
 DDOT is working to improve bus travel speeds and reliability across the District through bus priority projects and program areas.

-For more information about DDOT’s Bus Priority Program at [email protected].
+For more information about DDOT’s Bus Priority Program or to submit feedback please contact us at [email protected].

 Bus priority corridors provide improvements to help make transit faster and more reliable along the District’s busiest bus routes.